-Out-of-State Transfers: There is no mandated reciprocity between states for gifted eligibility.
+Out-of-State and Out-of-District Transfers: There is no mandated reciprocity between states for gifted eligibility.
 Outside data must be considered when determining eligibility but does not automatically supplant school-generated data.

 All schools may not offer all options listed below – contact your local school for more information on course offerings and placement requirements.

 Resource Class – All students are identified as gifted according to Georgia State Board of Education criteria.
 Examples: ES Target, MS Resource class, HS gifted electives

 Advanced Content / Honors – Students are homogeneously grouped on the basis of academic performance/achievement in a specific academic content area.
 Classes include gifted and highly-able students who have demonstrated exceptional ability and motivation in a particular content area as determined by criteria.

 Elementary Advanced Content courses in reading/ELA and math are available at concept schools for the 2015-16 school year.